kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Setting this to true will hide the regular, non-numpad Enter key presses from the game. ignoreRegularEnterKey = false

+; Specify true or false.
+; Setting this to true will allow you to use "onlineInputDelayFullscreen" and "onlineInputDelayWindowed" ; settings to change the online input delay.
+; Setting this to false does not undo those changes.
+; If Pangaea's mod's online input delay setting is used, this mod will have priority over Pangaea's mod. overrideOnlineInputDelay = false

+; A number from 0 to 4, in frames.
+Default value is 1 frame.
+; This setting only works if "overrideOnlineInputDelay" is set to true.
+; Is meant for fullscreen non-windowed mode.
+; For windowed or fullscreen windowed mode use the "onlineInputDelayWindowed" setting.
+; The correct setting is chosen based on whether the game is fullscreen or not at the time of starting the battle.
+; It is possible to change these settings while the game is running but it has not been tested whether they take effect ; immediately, or a battle restart is required.
+; If Pangaea's mod's online input delay setting is used, this mod will have priority over Pangaea's mod. onlineInputDelayFullscreen = 1

+; A number from 0 to 4, in frames.
+Default value is 1 frame.
+; This setting only works if "overrideOnlineInputDelay" is set to true.
+; Is meant for windowed and fullscreen windowed modes.
+; For fullscreen mode use the "onlineInputDelayFullscreen" setting.
+; The correct setting is chosen based on whether the game is fullscreen or not at the time of starting the battle.
+; It is possible to change these settings while the game is running but it has not been tested whether they take effect ; immediately, or a battle restart is required.
+; If Pangaea's mod's online input delay setting is used, this mod will have priority over Pangaea's mod. onlineInputDelayWindowed = 1

+; Specify true or false.
+; Setting this to true will make Player 1 be considered the Arcade Boss.
+; Works only in Training and Versus Modes. player1IsBoss = false

+; Specify true or false.
+; Setting this to true will make Player 2 be considered the Arcade Boss.
+; Works only in Training and Versus Modes. player2IsBoss = false

+; Specify true or false.
+; Setting this to true will disable P1 Ramlethal's Marteli and Forpeli special moves.
+; This will allow you, if you also use the "player1IsBoss" setting, to use the boss exclusive 214S and 214H moves.
+; Works only in Training and Versus Modes. p1RamlethalDisableMarteliForpeli = false

+; Specify true or false.
+; Setting this to true will disable P2 Ramlethal's Marteli and Forpeli special moves.
+; This will allow you, if you also use the "player1IsBoss" setting, to use the boss exclusive 214S and 214H moves.
+; Works only in Training and Versus Modes. p2RamlethalDisableMarteliForpeli = false
 ```

 </details>